CryptedSnow/rest-api-practical-test/README.md

 docker-compose exec app php artisan db:seed
 ```

-Remember: If you have done the perfomation of migrations, don't need do again, skip the step 6.

 8 - To use ```pgAdmin``` services from Docker, you can access:
 ```
 http://localhost:5050